 Asphalt cutting is always necessary when replacing an asphalt surface.
 It is also necessary for cutting away decayed, damaged, or deteriorating sections of asphalt during repairs or when filling in potholes.

-When cutting asphalt, an appropriate pavement cutting tool with the right blade attachment should be used.
+When cutting concrete, an appropriate pavement cutting tool with the right blade attachment should be used.
 When doing a repair job you will need the right materials and equipment to fill cracks or potholes.

 When undertaking a driveway project that requires asphalt excavation, it is important to understand the different methods and equipment needed and the exact steps to follow.